MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/managed-meeting-rooms-portal-guide.md

-# Microsoft Managed Meeting Rooms Portal
+# Microsoft managed meeting rooms portal

 ## Overview
 The Managed Meeting Rooms Portal (“Rooms Portal”) provides a view of the health of your meeting rooms.
 This portal is for supporting you as part of Meeting Rooms Trial program.
 We are releasing a customer view of this portal for your visibility and feedback, and to facilitate your existing monitoring tools/practices.

 The scope of the current release is:

-**View of Incidents**
+**View of incidents**

 - Top issues affecting your rooms
-- Actions you need to take to restore rooms to healthy status
+- Actions required to restore rooms to healthy status
-- Issues that are being acted on/being investigated by Microsoft
+- Issues that are under investigation by Microsoft

-**View of Microsoft Teams Room Devices**
+**View of Microsoft Teams Room devices**

-- Snapshot of status at MTR device level
+- Snapshot of status at Microsoft Teams Rooms (MTR) device level
-- Basic history, details for every device
+- Basic history and details for every device

 This document provides an overview of the Managed Meeting Rooms Portal (Private Preview) functionality for the current release.